On rationality for $C_2$-cofinite vertex operator algebras: Series expansions of correlation functions

 The coefficients of the Laurent series expansion of $g_{j,k}(z)$ about $z=0$ can be computed by contour integrals, and by uniform convergence, these contour integrals commute with the sum in \eqref{eqn:gjk_def}.
-Thus for $z$ sufficiently close to $0$, say $0<\vert z\vert<\varepsilon$, $g_{j,k}(z)$ agrees with the (absolutely-convergent) series obtained by rearranging \eqref{eqn:gjk_def} into a (well-defined) Laurent series in $z$.
-Returning to \eqref{eqn:gjk_obtain}, note that $(e^{2\pi i z}-1)^{h_j}$ and $\log(e^{2\pi i z}-1)$ also have expansions as series in powers of $z$ and $\log z$ that converge absolutely for sufficiently small $\vert z\vert$.
-Thus for $0<\vert z\vert<\varepsilon$ with $\varepsilon$ small enough, the series in \eqref{eqn:gjk_obtain} agrees with its rearrangement as a well-defined and absolutely-convergent series in powers of $z$ and $\log z$.
+Thus for $z$ close enough to $0$, say $0<\vert z\vert<\varepsilon$, $g_{j,k}(z)$ equals the (absolutely-convergent) series obtained by rearranging \eqref{eqn:gjk_def} into a (well-defined) Laurent series in $z$.
+Returning to \eqref{eqn:gjk_obtain}, $(e^{2\pi i z}-1)^{h_j}$ and $\log(e^{2\pi i z}-1)$ also have expansions as series in powers of $z$ and $\log z$ that converge absolutely for small enough $\vert z\vert$.
+Thus for $0<\vert z\vert<\varepsilon$ with $\varepsilon$ small, the series \eqref{eqn:gjk_obtain} agrees with its rearrangement as a well-defined and absolutely-convergent series in powers of $z$ and $\log z$.
 However, for comparing with \eqref{eqn:PY_1Y_2_calc}, we must be careful to use the correct series expansion of $\log(e^{2\pi i z}-1)$ that yields the principal branch of logarithm.

 We now return to fixing $z=ir$ as in the beginning of the proof; we may assume in addition that $\vert z\vert =-r<\varepsilon$.
 As our assumptions on $r$ imply that $-2\pi r>0$, the principal branch of logarithm equals: